-What we achieved in 2023 What's currently working well Where we can improve Overall assessment Improved our performand management process the introduction of documen measure control, sign off/authorisation processe consistency of reporting all directorates Incorporated performance. not only with reporting on actions completed, but also ensuring stakeholders are able to understand and respond as the Council plans and carries out its activities in an open, transparent and proportionate manner Performance is managed under the principles of our Performance Management Framework (LPMF).
-Our LPMF Management Framework and how this can best support Vision 2030 18; measures for the Major Developments Directorat with launch of Vision 2030.
-Initial review of the Lincol Performance management Framework Forward plans for key committee meetings, including Audit Committee, are published well in advance and Completed a review of the effectiveness of the Audit Committee, and created action plan for regular monitoring through the Committee internal and external audit activity Annual review and reporting of assurances linked to key partnerships for which the council is a member, and active participation in partnerships to ensure the city is appropriately represented.
-Completed a review of the effectiveness of Internal A with an action plan for remonitoring through the A Committee information required to be published by the Loca gular Government Transparency Code 2015.
+What we achieved in 2023/24 What's currently working well Where we can improve Overall assessment Improved our performance management process through introduction of documented measure control, sign off/authorisation processes and consistency of reporting across all directorates Incorporated performance measures for the Major Developments Directorate Initial review of the Lincoln Performance management Framework Completed a review of the effectiveness of the Audit Committee, and created an action plan for regular monitoring through the Committee Completed a review of the effectiveness of Internal Audit, with an action plan for regular monitoring through the Audit Committee We recognise that effective accountability is concerned not only with reporting on actions completed, but also ensuring stakeholders are able to understand and respond as the Council plans and carries out its activities in an open, transparent and proportionate manner.
+Performance is managed under the principles of our Performance Management Framework (LPMF).
+Our LPMF is currently under review, with a new version to coincide with launch of Vision 2030.
+Actions arising from the AGS are monitored by the Audit Committee, and progress reported.
+Forward plans for key committee meetings, including Audit Committee, are published well in advance and routinely updated.
+This includes regular reporting on both internal and external audit activity Annual review and reporting of assurances linked to key partnerships for which the council is a member, and active participation in partnerships to ensure the city is appropriately represented.
+Good internal mechanisms for capturing and reporting information required to be published by the Local Government Transparency Code 2015.
+Effective management and oversight of all aspects of the Lincoln Community Lottery, including auditing of registered good causes Positive and proactive approach to the scrutiny, with strong Member engagement in the process.
+This includes quarterly scrutiny of financial and treasury management.
+Robust approach to assurance mapping, led by the Head of Internal Audit Regular reporting of corporate complaints data Update the Lincoln Performance Management Framework and how this can best support Vision 2030